California Laws and Incentives for Fuel Economy / Efficiency

 Fuel-Efficient Tire Program Development

-The California Energy Commission must adopt and implement a state-wide Fuel Efficient Tire Program that includes a consumer information and education program and minimum tire efficiency standards.
+The California Energy Commission (CEC) must adopt and implement a state-wide Fuel Efficient Tire Program that includes a consumer information and education program and minimum tire efficiency standards.
+The CEC must consult with the California Integrated Waste Management Board on the program's adoption, implementation, and regular review.
 (Reference California Public Resources Code 25770-25773)